 - The submission has not been previously published, nor is it at another journal for consideration.

 - The submission file is a PDF file.
 (The source file is also recommended to be submitted.
 The illustrations and figures are included.)

 - The text is single-spaced by default, using a 10-point font.
 If you submit also the source file for reviewing, this is fine; otherwise, please submit another PDF file with double spacing and using 12-point font for body text as an auxiliary file.
 The text employs italics, rather than underlining; all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-- References closely follow the recommended format (see sample file in doc).
+- References closely follow the recommended format (see sample file in docx and pdf).

 - Where available, DOIs or URLs have been provided for the references.

 - The illustrations and figures are of high resolution and quality.

 - All authors, affiliations and email addresses are properly specified in the submission web page.

 - Authors are willing to participate in the peer review process, meet the deadlines, and to provide retractions or correction of mistakes if needed.

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.